Errleng/subreddit-subscriptions/README.md

 * Performance is worse on some subreddits
     * PRAW objects are lazy so attributes may not be present until requested by use
     * For some reason, some submissions will have a 'preview' attribute while others require it to be loaded, making them slower

+## Plan
+* Implement option to select time period of top posts